 Auto tracking is configured by designating the minimum object size.
-Moving objects larger than the min. size that entered the current region of view will trigger the tracking action.
+Moving objects that entered the current region of view will trigger the tracking action.

 Auto tracking, if applied, is designed to track an intruder in a place where human traffic is not heavy, such as a warehouse or a load area.
 Heavy traffic can result in a constant shift of tracked objects, and reduce the effectiveness of the feature.